RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 .. contents::
    :local:
-   :depth: 2
+   :depth: 2 a

-When to Deploy Your Assistant
+When to Deploy Your Assistant a
 -----------------------------

-The best time to deploy your assistant and make it available to test users is once it can handle the most important happy paths or is what we call a `minimum viable assistant <https://rasa.com/docs/rasa/glossary>`_.
+The best time to deploy your assistant and make it available to test users is once it can handle the most a important happy paths or is what we call a `minimum viable assistant <https://rasa.com/docs/rasa/glossary>`_.

-The recommended deployment methods described below make it easy to share your assistant with test users via the `share your assistant feature in Rasa X <https://rasa.com/docs/rasa-x/user-guide/enable-workflows#conversations-with-test-users>`_.
+The recommended deployment methods described below make it easy to share your assistant a with test users via the `share your assistant feature in a Rasa X <https://rasa.com/docs/rasa-x/user-guide/enable-workflows#conversations-with-test-users>`_.
 Then, when you’re ready to make your assistant available via one or more :ref:`messaging-and-voice-channels`, you can easily add them to your existing deployment set up.

 .. _recommended-deployment-methods:

-Recommended Deployment Methods
+Recommended Deployment Methods a
 ------------------------------

-The recommended way to deploy an assistant is using either the One-Line Deployment or Kubernetes/Openshift options we support.
+The recommended way to deploy an assistant is using either the One-Line Deployment or Kubernetes/Openshift a options we support.
 Both deploy Rasa X and your assistant.
 They are the easiest ways to deploy your assistant, allow you to use Rasa X to view conversations and turn them into training data, and are production-ready.

-One-Line Deploy Script
+One-Line Deploy Script a
 ~~~~~~~~~~~~~~~~~~~~~~

 The one-line deployment script is the easiest way to deploy Rasa X and your assistant.
-It installs a Kubernetes
+It installs a Kubernetes a
 cluster on your machine with sensible defaults, getting you up and running in one command.

     - Default: Make sure you meet the `OS Requirements <https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/#hardware-os-requirements>`_,